 1. With the advent of Cable, this model started disintegrating, covering tens if not hundreds of channels became expensive.

-2. With the introduction of the internet and news streaming, newspapers lost marketshare and advertising overall became less effective.
+2. With the introduction of the internet and streaming, print lost marketshare and advertising overall became less effective.

 They used to control the consumer viewing experience, that control is now largely in the end user’s hands.

 In 1958 TV commercials represented 13% of programming, today it’s 36% (including in-show brand appearances).
-It becomes almost impossible to maintain a sense of continuity when watching a program, so much so that Netflix, Hulu, other subscription services and recording devices have become popular to avoid the advertising content.
+It becomes almost impossible to maintain a sense of continuity when watching a program, so much so that recording devices, Netflix, Hulu, other subscription and streaming services, have become popular in large part to reduce ad content.

 The end result is that we live in a society with an information overload problem, and much is being tuned out.
-Humans evolve and adapt to change, as such we are finding we are learning to selectively hear what we want to, the first time a commercial is seen it might be absorbed, repetition used to work as reinforcement, now it’s like an off-switch!
+Humans evolve and adapt to change, as such we are finding we are learning to selectively hear what we want to, the first time advertising is seen it might be absorbed, repetition used to work as reinforcement, now it’s like an off-switch!

 Look at yourself and those close to you, notice we are all engaged in selective listening!

 Why is it that gas pump TV advertising seems particularly annoying and intrusive?

 Is it even safe to click on online ads?
-Hackers are now targeting online ads: Google alone disabled 400,000+ ads from as many sites hiding malware in 2013.
-(WSJ, Feb 2014)
+Hackers are targeting online ads: Google alone disabled 400,000+ ads from as many sites hiding malware back in 2013.
+(WSJ, Feb 2014).
+This has only become more sophisticated and pervasive in recent years.

 All indicators are that advertising volume will continue to grow, it follows that the percentage of people tuning out the intrusion will increase.
 This means that the real ROI on traditional brand advertising should decline over time!

-There are many ways of selling online advertising: bidding by CPM (cost per mille), CPC (click through, CPA (cost per action), etc. and costs can easily exceed return.
+There are many ways of selling regular and online advertising, and costs can easily exceed return.

 IS THERE A BETTER WAY?